 While the free cookout has been going on over a decade, organizers and Sedlak said they really felt the love this year after the Oregon District tragedy.

 “We had some Dayton officers and detectives in today, and it just makes you appreciate so much that they don’t know what they’re going to face when they go to work every day,” said Josh Fox of Fox Motors, Inc.

 “The way those officers were able to put a cease to that mass horror in 32 seconds, it is a source of pride too,” added Sedlak.

 But the event is not just an appreciation for first responders, organizers said they open it to the community to build comradery and a relationship between the first responders and the people they protect.

 “These guys do such a great job, not only in Miamisburg, but all over the country and they don’t get a lot of recognition,” said Ron Holp of Ron’s Pizza Tavern.

 “We truly can never forget and it seems like this community never will forget,” emphasized Sedlak.

-This marked the 17th year for the event and Fox said there’s no end in sight.Grab the FREE WDTN News App for iPhone or Android.
+This marked the 17th year for the event and Fox said there’s no end in sight.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.